HunterWang123456/CNN_LSTM_LRCN_for_rear_signal/README.md

 1.1 Here is a [youtube video link](https://www.youtube.com/watch?v=_q3kA8OwZoU)  dowload it with whatever way you want (I recommend [this website](https://yt1s.ltd/zh-tw164h/youtube-to-mp4) )

-1.2 (optional) Trim the video with whatever you want (I recommend this website: https://online-video-cutter.com/tw/ ).
-Now I get a 6sec video showing a car turning left
+1.2 (optional) Trim the video with whatever you want (I recommend [this website](https://online-video-cutter.com/tw/) )

 1.3 Turned the mp4 into several consecutive frames with ffmpeg.
-You can download here: https://www.ffmpeg.org/
+You can download [here](https://www.ffmpeg.org/):
 ![my first git tutorial](https://github.com/HunterWang123456/CNN_LSTM_LRCN_for_rear_signal/assets/74261517/d70a2c34-bdde-458a-bcc3-fe8ed83c697f) install it and operate it with your terminal of course, if you think that preparing your own data is very time consuming and effort costing, you can also choose to download a dataset containing  consecutive frames.
 As far as I'm concerned, I chooes the Vehicle Rear Signal Dataset (http://vllab1.ucmerced.edu/~hhsu22/rear_signal/rear_signal#) which contained thousands of rear signal frames.